Simon Kaspé: Aftermath

 Thousands of protesters from many communities attended Kaspé's funeral.
-While it has been said that Harbin was a "paradise in the twenties," the Japanese occupation and the presence of 100,000-200,000 Russian White émigrés brought civilian crime lords.
+While it has been said that Harbin was a "paradise in the twenties," the Japanese occupation and the presence of 100,000-200,000 White Russian émigrés brought civilian crime lords.
 Protests by the Jewish communities of Harbin and Shanghai to Japanese vice-foreign minister Shigemitsu Mamoru had no effect.

 The kidnappers were arrested but released the following day.
 After their convictions, the Chinese judge was brought up on charges of treason.
 The kidnappers were retried, found guilty, and sentenced to 15–20 years in prison.
 Several weeks later, Rodzaevsky successfully pled for their release by claiming the plot, which was devised by his top lieutenant Martinoff, was only motivated by a "patriotic" agenda.

 By the mid-1930s, Harbin's Jewish population dropped by half because of economic depression and events relating to Kaspé's murder.
 These residents moved to Shanghai, other Chinese cities not under Japanese control, or even back to the Soviet Union, despite the fact that many had come to China fleeing persecution there.